P0lyFish/noise2-series/README.md

 ## Usage
 ### Training
-You can train your own model using the following command:
+You can train your model using the following command:
 ```
 python train.py -opt path_to_yaml_file
 ```
-where `path_to_yaml_file` is the path to yaml file that contain training configurations.
+where `path_to_yaml_file` is the path to the yaml file that contains training configurations.
 You can find some default configurations in `options` folder.
 Checkpoints and logs will be saved in `../experiments/modelName`

 ### Testing
 To test your trained model, use: